lawrenceting/lawrenceting.github.io/_posts/2014-04-25-ExpressCard-USB.md

 Date: 2014-04-25 08:41
 ---

 Notice how the original USB ports are all used up.
 You can add more  USB ports with an ExpressCard USB.
-You can get it cheaply on eBay or Amazon for around $10.
+You can get it cheaply on <a href="http://www.ebay.ca/itm/2-Port-Hidden-Inside-USB-3-0-to-ExpressCard-Express-Card-34-34mm-Adapter-NEC-5G-/180884695143" target="_blank">eBay</a> or Amazon for around $10.

 <img src="img/ExpressCard-USB-Blocked.jpg"/>